-Can a person change their name and gender marker on their birth certificate?
+Can a person get their name and gender marker changed on their birth certificate?

-Yes.
-To change the name on a birth certificate issued in Washington State, a person must submit to the Washington State Department of Health (DOH):
+To change the name on a birth certificate issued in Washington State, a person must submit to the Washington State Department of

 - A copy of the current birth certificate;